The Shocking Rumor That’s Plagued Prince Philip for Decades

 In this case, there was no surveillance footage of the crash, despite there being cameras in the tunnel in which the crash occurred.
 Witnesses shared contradictory accounts of what happened before and during the crash, including as to the existence of a white Fiat that might have been involved in the crash and a bright light that may have flashed just before the crash.
 In her emotionally distressed final weeks, Diana had even expressed a fear that she would be murdered, and in a car crash, no less.

 When you’re a hammer, everything seems to be a nail, goes the old saying, and when it comes to processing celebrity deaths, it’s “human nature” to seek “reasons” that go beyond the “random, according to Pauline Maclaran, co-author of Royal Fever: The British Monarchy in Consumer Culture.
 “When you have icons, it’s very hard to believe that they can just come to an end in such a futile way.”
 And yet sometimes, that’s all it is: futile.
-The idea that Princess Diana was murdered is just one of 12 “facts” about her that is entirely untrue.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.